The impact of the API

 Operating margin & go to market

-The operating margin is an average of 20% and the go to market costs are estimated at around 25%.
+The operating margin is an average of 20%, and the go-to-market costs are estimated at around 25%.

-Our price breakdown is now complete, let’s round up all these numbers and put them in a pie chart:
+Our price breakdown is now complete; let’s round up all these numbers and put them in a pie chart:

 The 100.000 pills we produced, we were able to do that for a little over $95.000, whereas the API cost us $50.000.

 So if the price of the API increases by 40%, does the new price of the drug become around $130.000?
-Most likely not, as the prices of the excipients, packaging, formulation remain the same.
-As the price of the API is “only” about half the price of the cost in the end, a 40% increase in price of the API will lead to around a 20% increase in the total price.
+Most likely not, as the prices of the excipients, packaging, and formulation remain the same.
+As the price of the API is “only” about half the price of the cost in the end, a 40% increase in the API will lead to around a 20% increase in the total price.

-But on the other hand, if you find a 40% cheaper source for the API, for example by contacting different suppliers, it also means that the cost price of the medicine becomes 20% less.
-Which would save you about $20.000 bucks.
+But on the other hand, if you find a 40% cheaper source for the API, for example, by contacting different suppliers, it also means that the cost price of the medicine becomes 20% less, which would save you about $20.000 bucks.
 It’s up to you if you want to lower the selling price.
 Or go to Disneyland with the whole company.

 But this was to give you a general idea about the impact of the price of the API on the cost price of the entire drug!